- Financing solutions Connecting small business owners with financing solutions

 Business Expansion

 Small business expansion goes beyond increasing profits.
-If your goal is to scale while increasing your bottom line, a low-cost SBA loan from a bank in the SmartBiz network is a great solution.
+If your goal is to scale while increasing your bottom line, a low-cost SBA loan from SmartBiz is a great solution.

 There are many ways your small businesses can expand.
 Funds from these loans can help you conduct detailed research to identify your main competitors.
 By diving into their target audience and product offerings, you'll be able to eliminate segments of the larger market and carve out a corner you can concentrate on for expansion.
 Other business expansion activities include increasing your product line.
 SmartBiz customer Asha Waterstreet owns Tasteful Additions, a brick and mortar store specializing in gourmet oils, vinegars and salts.
 She used loan proceeds to add luxury beauty products and high-end tableware to her lineup.
 This helped her successfully expand and keep profits steady all year.

-More small business expansion activities can be kicked off with an SBA loan from banks in the SmartBiz network.
+More small business expansion activities can be kicked off with an SBA loan from SmartBiz.
 If you require a bigger location, different pricing or new and improved marketing techniques, look into these low-cost loans.

 Qualifications